The Bug Doctor

 The company is licensed for 3 service categories, including pest control, termite treatment, and lawn & landscape care.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Customers have rated The Bug Doctor 5 out of 5 stars on Google, with 4 reviews reflecting their service track record in Brenham.
+Customers have rated The Bug Doctor 5 out of 5 stars, with 4 reviews reflecting their service track record in Brenham.

 Also listed on Google as